 Hunting Wabbits since the 80s

 In MySQL a join is default a 'left' join.

 WHERE some_field = 'freddo'

 Trying to word how to explain the difference between a left and a right join.

 Sometimes your 'right' table might not match a join for a record from the 'left' table.

 A left join will show all the entries in the left table, and put 'NULL' in the value of the fields that should be from the right table.

 A right join will show all the entries in the left table BUT only when the right table's fields are not NULL.

 PS. you asked for the top three - limit 0,3 is the way to get that in MySQL, the 'TOP' command doesn't work.
 Also, top by what definition?
 Add an ORDER BY clause to define the order and it'll affect the three answers you are given.

 Datacentre architect and engineer extraordinaire.
-Maybe.
+On my good days.